Spin superfluidity and magnon BEC: Magnon BEC in magnetic trap and MIT bag

+The condensate in the excited state is metastable: it is supported by continuous pumping at $ \omega_{\mathrm{mn}}({\cal N})$, i.e. it exists in the regime of the controlled chemical potential $\mu$.
+After switching off the pumping, i.e. in the regime of the controlled magnon number ${\cal N}$, the excited state condensate decays to the magnon BEC in the ground state.
+This quantum process of formation of the ground-state BEC from the pumping of magnons to excited level is similar to formation of magnon BEC by incoherent pumping in yttrium-iron garnet \cite{Chumak2009} (see Sec. \ref{SolidMaterials} below) and also to the off-resonance excitation of the ground state condensate, observed in $^3$He-B in Ref.~\cite{PS2}.
+This demonstrates that formation of magnon BEC is the spontaneous process, in which the precession frequency emerges spontaneously, and is not produced by external rf field, i.e. magnon condensate is not the ``driven condensate'' \cite{Snoke2006}.
+External rf field if applied is needed for compensation of losses.

-$Q$-balls can be also formed in pulsed NMR measurements.
-As distinct from cw NMR, where the $Q$-balls are generated starting continuously from ${\cal N}=0$, in pulsed NMR a $Q$-ball is formed after a large ${\cal N}$ is pumped to the cell.
-In this case the 3D $Q$-ball is often formed on the axis of the flared-out texture, away from the horizontal walls \cite{Lan3}.
-This clearly demonstrates the effect of self-localization: the main part of the pumped charge relaxes but the rest of ${\cal N}$ starts to concentrate at some place on the axis, digging a potential well there and attracting the charge from other places of the container.
-Moreover, this also shows that $Q$-balls are not necessarily formed at the bottom of the original potential: $Q$-ball may dig the potential well in a different place.
-In the formation of $Q$-ball with off-resonance excitation \cite{PS2, Gren3}, the effect of self-localization also plays a crucial role.
+As distinct from the excited-state magnon BEC, the condensate in the ground state can be formed in pulsed NMR measurements after a large number of magnons ${\cal N}$ are pumped to the cell.
+This clearly demonstrates the effect of self-localization: the main part of the pumped charge relaxes but the rest of ${\cal N}$ starts to concentrate at some place on the axis, digging a potential well there and attracting the ``charge'' from the other places of the container.
+In earlier experiments \cite{Lan3} without the confinement potential $U_\parallel(z)$ in the axial direction, $Q$-balls were typically formed at the bottom of the cell.
+However, $Q$-balls were often formed on the axis of the flared-out texture, away from the horizontal walls.
+This shows that $Q$-ball may dig the potential well in different places of the cell.
+In the formation of $Q$-ball with off-resonance excitation \cite{PS2, Bunkov2005}, the effect of self-localization also plays a crucial role.